Aaron98990/ways-of-the-game/excessive-force.md

 >
 > Law 12.1 Direct Free Kicks

-The level of physical severity does not depend on intention (deliberate or accidental) or the number of fouls commited before (including if its a player, team, or the match's first foul).
+The level of physical severity does not depend on intention (deliberate or accidental), the score (blowout or not), or the number of fouls commited before (including if its a player, team, or the match's first foul).

 > Serious foul play
 >